RosettaCommons/documentation/scripting_documentation/ClaimingMovers.md

-ClaimingMovers are the modular components that make up any protocol using the Broker framework.
+ClientMover are the modular components that make up any protocol using the Broker framework.
 There are several CMs that have already been implemented, and this page describes them.
 For information about how to write your own novel components for the Broker, check the [BrokeredEnvironment](/docs/wiki/scripting_documentation/BrokeredEnvironment) page.

+By default, the broker is configured not to accept movers that are not ClientMovers.
+This provides fail-fast (_i.e._ broker-time) feedback to the user that the mover being used is likely not broker-compatible, rather than waiting until the mover makes some illegal move 45 minutes into the protocol before failing.
+It is not inconceivable, however, that a mover that is not a broker client could have legal behavior.
+For example, modifying the PDBInfo object is not a broker-secured operation and can be performed freely by any mover.
+The default broker-time check for non-client movers can be suppressed by setting the `allow_pure_movers` option true in the definition of the brokered environment.

 [[_TOC_]]